 If you take a look back at week 1, here were the goals I had for this space:

-1.)
-Paint the Front Door
+Goal 1: Paint the Front Door

-2.)
-Update the Seating Area
+Goal 2: Update the Seating Area

 I also added pillows to create a homey feel.

-4.)
-Clean Up
+Goal 4: Clean Up

 A simple spray of the porch with our air compressor did wonders.
 And, yes, the Christmas lights were taken down… 18 months later 🙂

-I also “stole” these lanterns off my fireplace mantle and put them out.
+I also “stole” some lanterns off my fireplace mantle and put them out.
 I realize this won’t be an everyday thing, as the lanterns are glass, and I wouldn’t want them to break during a storm, but when guests are arriving, they sure do cozy up the place.

 This was what I was able to accomplish for $100… and 19¢, but…

 …there’s an additional “surprise” to this porch.
 As my husband was watching me work, he got inspired to redo the poles on our porch.
-You can see here that they were white… and dirty:
+You can see here that they were white… and dirty.

-cardboard “wood” hoping we could just stain the poles underneath, but the builder had used the worst wood possible, with huge gouges in it, so my hubby rewrapped the poles in pine and stained them.
+We peeled away the cement board hoping we could just stain the poles underneath, but the builder had used the worst wood possible.
+It had huge gouges in it, so my hubby rewrapped the poles in pine and stained them.

-Here’s what they look like now:
+Here’s what they look like now.

 Such a HUGE improvement!
 I’m so proud of him!